 And I'll dream with you.

-What I am about to offer is a new concept for me, yet something about the idea resonates with me.
-I feel like it's an evolution of the teaching I have been doing since 1996 when I timidly began planning and leading my first singing sessions, called 'Women's Voices'.
+Gentle Beginnings: I feel like it's an evolution of the teaching I have been doing since 1996 when I timidly began planning and leading my first singing sessions, called 'Women's Voices'.
 I progressed from there to individual lessons... slowly, slowly learning from my students and their journey, amazed at their trust in me, slowly growing to a place where I felt what I was sharing was a catalyst for evolution in others, and also in myself.

 For many years now I have offered my lessons to shy singers, usually 45 minutes or an hour a week for each student, focussed on this idea of freeing the voice from fear.
 This work has been the most meaningful of my life.
 I have gone from someone pushing papers in an office where politics and gossip and negativity abounds, to a place of calm contemplation, and a sincere wish to somehow make a difference, however small, in the lives of those who shared their time with me.

 I can write you a resume of all I have done, but for me the years and the dates and the words and the numbers are meaningless without the vision.
 The vision of someone so terrified when they walked in the door for the first time, that they were visibly shaking, and their voice could barely be heard.
 The vision of that same someone, later in time, looking both surprised and elated after singing something in a way they can hardly believe, so easily and so free.
 So beautifully.
 We share smiles, and perhaps even tears.